Suspected glaucoma in your dog or cat: no time to lose!

 In glaucoma, every hour that passes reduces the chances of successful therapy.

-So if your dog or cat presents one of the clinical signs listed in our article'Opaque eye could be glaucoma'the first thing to do is to have him examined immediately (or as soon as possible) by a vet, preferably an ophthalmologist.
+If your dog or cat shows any of the clinical signs listed below, the first thing to do is to have it examined immediately (or as soon as possible) by your vet, preferably an ophthalmologist.

 Diagnosis of glaucoma

-The instrument needed to measure intraocular pressure, the electronic tonometer (either a magnetic rebound or applanation tonometer), is generally not present in basic veterinary facilities, which is why a specialist ophthalmological examination is recommended.
-A complete ophthalmological examination will not only allow a diagnosis to be made, but also an assessment of the prognosis.
-In some cases it may be necessary to carry out special investigations, such as the gonioscopy or theocular ultrasound.
+The instrument needed to measure intraocular pressure, the electronic tonometer (either magnetic rebound or applanation), is generally not available in basic veterinary facilities, which is why a specialist ophthalmological examination is recommended.

-The gonioscopy consists of using a special lens that, when applied to the cornea, allows the iridocorneal angle - the area through which aqueous humour drains - to be visualised.
+Gonioscopy involves the use of a special lens that, when applied to the cornea, allows visualisation of the iridocorneal angle, the area through which aqueous humour drains.
 It is mainly performed in cases where primary glaucoma is suspected, based on clinical history and race.
 Generally, only local anaesthesia is sufficient, so that the gonioscopy lens can be placed on the cornea without bothering the patient too much.

-Ocular ultrasound can be useful in cases where the eye is already opaque and the intraocular structures cannot be visualised.
-Even in this case, local anaesthesia is usually sufficient to allow the probe to be placed directly on the cornea or eyelids held closed.
+Ocular ultrasound can be useful in cases where the eye is already opaque and it is not possible to visualise intraocular structures.
+Even in this case, local anaesthesia is usually sufficient to allow the probe to be placed directly on the cornea or eyelids that are kept closed.

 Unfortunately, glaucoma is an irreversible disease, unless the underlying cause can be removed, such as in the case of dislocation of the crystalline lens, where the lens can be surgically removed.
 This means that medical therapy will have to be adopted for the rest of the patient's life.